 Apply for your student loan as soon as possible.
 Remember, you don’t have to have a place on a course to apply for a loan.

 Make sure you send your declaration form back on time.
 And use recorded delivery.
 Also, keep checking your online account with Student Finance England as they may ask for extra information, which if you don’t provide, may delay you receiving your loan.

 You may also be eligible to apply for a grant or bursary to support your studies and help with general living costs.

 Bursaries and grants are often non-repayable and are there to help students from all backgrounds, but particularly those from under-represented groups or who experience financial hardship while at uni.
-If you want to find out a bit more information, check out Solent’s pages on bursaries and grants.
+If you want a bit more info, check out Solent’s pages on bursaries and grants.

 If you think you might be eligible for a grant or a bursary, get in touch with the student funding team at your chosen uni to find out what they can offer you.

 Ultimately, the key thing is to make sure you’re getting the right funding!
 If you don’t know or want to find out more, your chosen uni’s student funding team will be able to help you.
 They’re there to talk all things finance and funding and will be able to give you some great advice on what’s best for you during your studies.
 You may also be able to get some tips on budgeting.